 Police Dog Handler

-We have the second largest police dog capability in the UK with over 200 operational police dogs and handlers across the MOD.
-Our dog handlers also deploy with firearms, as part of their duties.
+We have the second largest police dog capability in the UK, with over 200 operational police dogs and handlers across the MOD.

-Our dogs are trained to search for property (evidence), to search and track persons and to assist their handlers in restraining persons when necessary.
-Regular training and taking part in site exercises are an important part of your role as a dog handler.
+Our dogs are trained to search for property (evidence), search and track persons and assist their handlers in restraining persons when necessary.
+Regular training and taking part in site security exercises are an important part of the dog handler role.

 Dog capabilities include General Purpose Police Dogs and dogs specially trained to detect explosives, firearms and drugs during building, vehicle, marine vessel and area searches.
-We also use Tactical Firearms Support dogs, in support of firearms operations.
-Our Arms Explosive Search (AES) dogs act as a high-profile deterrent in response to the threat of terrorism.
+We also use Tactical Firearms Support dogs, in support of firearms operations, and our Arms Explosive Search (AES) dogs act as a high-profile deterrent, in response to the threat of terrorism.

 Project Servator Officer

-As part of the MDP Operational Policing Model, Project Servator is deployed as an unarmed policing tactic at the locations and in the communities that we serve and protect.
+As part of the MDP Operational Policing Model, Project Servator is deployed as a policing tactic at the locations and in the communities that we serve and protect.

 Project Servator officers deploy to disrupt a range of criminal activity, including terrorism, whilst providing a reassuring presence for the public, our customers and the Defence community.
 Specially trained to spot the tell-tale signs of criminal activity and with support from a range of policing and security assets, such as dogs, vehicle checkpoints, armed officers and CCTV, our Project Servator officers can pop up at anytime and anywhere.

 Watch how the MDP uses Project Servator to protect HM Naval Base Devonport: Forces Net video